skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ## Speak Up!

 Need a tool to make your job easier?
 Want a raise?
 Found a way to reduce time or labor?
 Speak up!
-Make it easy by stating a fact pattern; "I would like foo because of the fact of bar".
+Make it easy by stating a fact pattern; "I would like A,B,C because of the fact of X,Y,Z".

 ---